Generation of axions and axion-like particles through mass parametric resonance induced by scalar perturbations in the early universe: INTRODUCTION

-In this paper, we present a scenario in which scalar or pseudoscalar particles are generated through parametric resonance induced by scalar perturbations.
+In this study, we present a scenario in which scalar or pseudoscalar particles are generated through parametric resonance induced by scalar perturbations.
 Scalar perturbations, density fluctuations seeded by the inflaton, induce temperature fluctuations that modulate the axion mass during its mass transition era.
 The modulations can trigger parametric resonance, effectively injecting energy into the light fields.
 Resonance occurs when a system parameter, such as the mass, is periodically modulated near twice the natural frequency divided by an integer.
-Notably, this mechanism exhibits much larger instability regions compared to linear resonance caused by external forces.
+Notably, this mechanism exhibits much larger instability regions than those arising from the linear resonance caused by external forces.

 In addition, this process produces negligible isocurvature perturbations because it does not depend on the initial field value.
 However, residual isocurvature perturbations may still arise if the field existed before inflation and part of the particle ensemble was produced through the misalignment mechanism.
-Furthermore, while parametric resonance produces particles with non-zero momentum, these momenta are redshifted to negligible levels today.
-Therefore, particles generated through this mechanism can be suitable candidates of dark matter.
+Furthermore, while parametric resonance produces particles with non-zero momentum, these momenta are currently redshifted to negligible levels.
+Therefore, particles generated through this mechanism may be suitable dark matter candidates.